nens/threedi-docs/source/d_threedi_portal.rst

 	:alt: User menu

 **Calculation speed**
-Calculation speed on the live site is slowed down (**capped speed**) by default in case of fast models.
-This is done because the live site is meant to have live insights in what is happening.
-If the model is too fast, it is hard to understand the flows.
+The Calculation speed is the rate at which the calculations are shown on screen.
+The Calculation speed is slowed down (**capped speed**) by default.
+This is done because the Live Site is meant to give a live insights in what is happening.
+If the model is too fast, it can be hard to understand the flows.

 If you want to calculate on full speed, choose the **Real-time speed** option.
 The model most likely will speed up in case the % on the top right of the screen was not indicating 100% already.
-In case the server load is at 100%, no gain will be seen in calculation speed on the live site.
+In case the server load is at 100%, no gain will be seen in calculation speed on the Live Site.

 Help
 """"
 Currently sends you to https://3diwatermanagement.com/3di-start/.
-For support from the help desk, visit :ref:`https://3diwatermanagement.com/3di-start/`.
+For support from the help desk, visit https://3diwatermanagement.com/3di-start/.

 Quit simulations